Weed and Hip-Hop Culture – A Match Made in Musical Heaven

 Anyone who is into cannabis and hip-hop will understand that the two have an intrinsic relationship with each other, and some would argue that the music artform might not even exist without weed.
 What you might not know is how deeply rooted cannabis is when it comes to the birth of hip-hop and its pioneers.

-The Birth of an Artform
+The Birth of the Hip Hop Culture

 According to hip-hop legend, DJ Kool Herc was the first to develop the style that was the genre’s framework.
 This blueprint focused on playing the part of the record that was the most percussive – known as the “breakbeat”.
 There are few records that have been sampled as much as the “Apache” breakbeat.
 DJ Kool Herc first started this type of hip-hop DJing with mostly disco records in the Bronx, NY circa 1973.
 Kool Herc has never been shy about expressing his love for the green, fondly discussing his times in Jamacia in interviews.
 This was a solid five or six years before the first mainstream hip-hop group, Sugarhill Gang, had the genre’s first top-40 song.